ece-student/Team-16/docs/lab1/lab1.md

 ### Part 5: Map the value of the potentiometer to the servo
 ###### (Firehiwot)
-The rotation of the servos can be contorlled by changing the angle values.
+The rotation of the servos can be contorlled by changing the angle values:
-   ##### * First angle values were changed by entering numbers from 0 to 180 from the key board.
-(90 -stop, 0 - full speed reverse, 180 - full speed ahead):
+   * First angle values were changed by entering numbers from 0 to 180 from the key board.
+(90 -stop, 0 - full speed reverse, 180 - full speed ahead)

 ![ServoAngles](/docs/images/ServoAngles.png)

    * Then we used the potentiometer to provide a signal which controls the rotation speed and direction
-   * A map function was used to map resistance readings from potentiometer (0 to 1023) to 0 to 180 range:
+   * A map function was used to map resistance readings from potentiometer (0 to 1023) to 0 to 180 range

 ![ServoandPot](/docs/images/ServoandPot.png)